JuicyPlus/react-juicy-modal/README.md

 you can also use other package managers such as yarn, pnpm

-### ModalRoot
+### 1. Use ModalRoot at the root.

-Use the component `ModalRoot` where the modal will actually be rendered.

-For example, at the bottom of the `App.tsx`.
+Use the component `ModalRoot` where the modal will actually be rendered.(Mostly would be at the root of your app)

 Modal and ModalRoot must originate from useModal with the same id.